 Municipal Securities Risk.
 The municipal bond market can be susceptible to unusual volatility, particularly for lower-rated and unrated securities.
 Liquidity can be reduced unpredictably in response to overall economic conditions or credit tightening.
 Municipal issuers may be adversely affected by rising health care costs, increasing unfunded pension liabilities, and by the phasing out of federal programs providing financial support.
 Unfavorable conditions and developments relating to projects financed with municipal securities can result in lower revenues to issuers of municipal securities, potentially resulting in defaults.
 Issuers often depend on revenues from those projects to make principal and interest payments.
 The value of municipal securities can also be adversely affected by changes in the financial condition of one or more individual municipal issuers or insurers of municipal issuers, regulatory and political developments, tax law changes or other legislative actions, and by uncertainties and public perceptions concerning these and other factors.
 Municipal issuers may be more susceptible to downgrades or defaults during recessions or similar periods of economic stress.
-Financial difficulties of municipal issuers may continue or worsen.
+Financial difficulties of municipal issuers may continue or worsen, particularly in the event of economic or market turmoil or a recessions.